kingusiu/mutual_info_estimopti/README.md

-# mutual_info_estimopti
+# Multi-Parameter Optimization with the Mutual information Neural Estimator

 This repository showcases optimization using the mutual information neural estimator.

-## Overview

-The main focus is on training and testing Mutual Information Neural Estimation (MINE) models for various optimization tasks.

-## Getting Started

 ### Prerequisites